 What is the rational basis for treating branded and generic medicines differently even though, by law, the products must be equivalent?
 Or treating branded drugs and medical devices differently even though they go through similar approval processes?
 As Justice Sotomayor (dissenting in PLIVA) put it, this “leads to so many absurd consequences that I cannot fathom that Congress would have intended to preempt state law,” while even Justice Thomas writing for the Court admitted this outcome “makes little sense.”
 This article examines the Supreme Court’s perversion of the preemption doctrine, the newest ruling on generic medicines, and the public health value of litigation.

 Hastings Center Rep., Sept.-Oct.
 2011, at 11-12

 Scholarly Commons Citation

 Gostin, Lawrence O., "The FDA, Preemption, and Public Safety: Antiregulatory Effects and Maddening Inconsistency" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 695.
+695.